ERIKO2238/FEWD_a01/README.md

 Here is a piicture of my lingerie:
 ![thong](https://scontent.fsan1-1.fna.fbcdn.net/v/t31.0-8/14991056_532374830291551_1081218178858767055_o.jpg?oh=62851b10aba3943ed2d952f245be1af4&oe=5B1E23FC)

-If you like to see more, please check out my [facebiik account](https://www.facebook.com/Lingerieecco-532371463625221/)
+If you like to see more, please check out my [facebook account](https://www.facebook.com/Lingerieecco-532371463625221/)